30 DECEMBER 1942

 ON A BEACH NEAR THE TOWNSVILLE TOWN COMMON

-RA-20A-1 Boston, #40-3150 of the 4th Air Depot Group, 5th Air Force, APO-922 crashed on 30 Dec 1942 during a test flight after a major overhaul.
+A-20A-1 Boston, #40-3150 "Margie" of the 4th Air Depot Group, 5th Air Force, APO-922 crashed at about 1:35pm on 30 December 1942 during a test flight after a major overhaul.
 The aircraft took off and hit a power pole and 5 minutes later it attempted an emergency landing on a beach near Townsville.
-The aircraft cart wheeled and Major Walter R. Ford, (030271) was killed.
+The aircraft cart wheeled and Major Walter R. Ford, (0-370271) of the Headquarters & Headquarters Squadron of the 4th Air Depot Group was killed.

 Major Ford, a Protestant by religion, was buried in the US Cemetery in Townsville on 31 December 1942.